nadeemabdulhamid/csc121-fall2023/class02-methods/slides.md

 - We follow the Design Recipe (**DR**):

-    - Write down a signature, purpose comment, and header for the method
+    - Write down a signature, purpose comment, and stub for the method
         - In Java, the signature is actual code (not a comment, like in Racket/Python).
 It is called the **method signature**.

 ---
-## Signature, Purpose, Header
+## Signature, Purpose, Stub
 <style scoped>ul { font-size: 80%; }</style>

 Goes inside the `House` class (somewhere below the constructor)